 5. Using Licorice Root/Extract

 Licorice is not your average candy.
 It is in fact, a powerful medicinal plant, used in traditional medicine for hundreds of years.
-In the case of PCOS, licorice has been shown to lower the levels of testosterone in the blood.9
+In the case of PCOS, licorice has been shown to lower the levels of

 Pretty cool for a candy!
 For a starter, this was considered an interesting point for addressing excess hair growth, aka hirsutism.
 But, if you think that androgens are also the source of many problems for ovulation too, licorice suddenly becomes a tool in restoring ovulation and helping with conception.

 Will you restore your fertility with licorice alone?
 Almost certainly not.
 But, you have an additional natural way to boost reproductive health in PCOS patients, which when combined with more targeted treatments can make miracles happen!